 Student loans are designed to help you cover qualified education expenses, like tuition, fees and on-campus housing.
 Once the school applies the loan proceeds to your tuition bill, it's possible that you could receive what is commonly referred to as a "student loan refund."

-Sarah Brumley, founder of the family finance blog Lemon Blessings, routinely received $1,500 to $3,000 back each semester while in college.
-Rather than keeping it, she opted to give it back to avoid incurring additional student loan debt.
-So if you end up with more money than you really need, then talk to your school or lender to find out how to give it back.
+If you end up with more money than you really need, talk to your school or lender to find out how to give it back.
 Lenders know this situation happens and many give you a period of time to return the funds without charging you interest.
 This time frame varies, so check the requirements sooner than later.